-Universal Prekindergarten Program (UPK): UPK serves over 1500 District resident 4 year olds between community partnerships and District locations and close to 200 District, income eligible 3 year olds.
+Universal Prekindergarten Program (UPK): UPK serves over 1400 District resident 4 year olds between community partnerships and District locations and nearly 750 District 3 year olds.
 This program is supported by NYSED grant and District funding.
-There are half and full day sessions offered in school buildings and the District contracts with 17 community based organizations to operate UPK classes within their facilities.
-Currently, UPK agencies are operated in 17 locations around the City including 5 Head Start sites, 5 child care centers, 6 nursery schools and 4 operated inclusive special education preschools.
+There are half and full day sessions offered in 19 school buildings and 14 community based organizations to operate UPK classes within their facilities.
+Currently, UPK agencies are operated in 22 locations around the City including 5 Head Start sites, 7 child care centers, and 8 nursery schools.
 UPK programming provides effective standards-based instruction for preschoolers and comprehensive services for their families.
-Additional classrooms within the Syracuse City School District as well as additional seats at collaborating agency partners were added under the following two programs:
+Additional classrooms within the Syracuse City School District as well as additional seats at collaborating agency partners were added under the following four programs:

 State-Wide Universal Full Day Pre-K: This grant was implemented in the 2014-2015 school year and provided for new seats as well as conversion (half day to full day) seats for four year olds.

 Expanded Pre-Kindergarten for three and four year olds: This grant was awarded to the SCSD for the 2015-2016 school year.
 This program provided new seats for three and four year olds across the city.

 3PK: This grant was applied for in August 2016 and we began programming for 3 year olds in the early months of 2017.
 This included converting half day seats to full day seats or creating new seats altogether for 3 year olds.